Everett Harris & Co. CA Sells 95 Shares of Target Co. (NYSE:TGT)

 Everett Harris & Co.
-CA cut its holdings in shares of Target Co.
-(NYSE:TGT – Free Report) by 2.4% during the 1st quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 3,793 shares of the retailer’s stock after selling 95 shares during the period.
+CA lessened its position in shares of Target Co.
+(NYSE:TGT – Free Report) by 2.4% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 3,793 shares of the retailer’s stock after selling 95 shares during the period.
 Everett Harris & Co.
-CA’s holdings in Target were worth $628,000 as of its most recent SEC filing.
+CA’s holdings in Target were worth $628,000 at the end of the most recent reporting period.

-Several other hedge funds have also recently made changes to their positions in TGT.
-Moneta Group Investment Advisors LLC increased its stake in shares of Target by 95,980.3% during the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 18,537,742 shares of the retailer’s stock valued at $2,762,865,000 after buying an additional 18,518,448 shares during the period.
-Norges Bank purchased a new position in shares of Target during the fourth quarter valued at approximately $725,870,000.
-Amundi increased its stake in shares of Target by 102.5% during the fourth quarter.
-Amundi now owns 3,145,204 shares of the retailer’s stock valued at $499,993,000 after buying an additional 1,592,285 shares during the period.
-Parnassus Investments LLC purchased a new position in shares of Target during the fourth quarter valued at approximately $93,902,000.
-Finally, Ceredex Value Advisors LLC increased its stake in shares of Target by 149.2% during the fourth quarter.
-Ceredex Value Advisors LLC now owns 761,297 shares of the retailer’s stock valued at $113,464,000 after buying an additional 455,747 shares during the period.
-79.05% of the stock is owned by hedge funds and other institutional investors.
+Other large investors have also recently added to or reduced their stakes in the company.
+Moneta Group Investment Advisors LLC boosted its stake in shares of Target by 95,980.3% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 18,537,742 shares of the retailer’s stock worth $2,762,865,000 after buying an additional 18,518,448 shares during the last quarter.
+Geode Capital Management LLC boosted its stake in shares of Target by 1.5% during the 4th quarter.
+Geode Capital Management LLC now owns 8,220,256 shares of the retailer’s stock worth $1,222,866,000 after buying an additional 120,794 shares during the last quarter.
+Morgan Stanley boosted its stake in shares of Target by 2.9% during the 4th quarter.
+Morgan Stanley now owns 6,481,880 shares of the retailer’s stock worth $966,059,000 after buying an additional 183,575 shares during the last quarter.
+Franklin Resources Inc. boosted its stake in shares of Target by 8.3% during the 4th quarter.
+Franklin Resources Inc. now owns 5,312,494 shares of the retailer’s stock worth $791,774,000 after buying an additional 407,053 shares during the last quarter.
+Finally, Fisher Asset Management LLC boosted its stake in shares of Target by 6.3% during the 4th quarter.
+Fisher Asset Management LLC now owns 5,093,983 shares of the retailer’s stock worth $759,207,000 after buying an additional 300,077 shares during the last quarter.
+Institutional investors own 79.05% of the company’s stock.

+A number of research firms have recently commented on TGT.
+StockNews.com downgraded shares of Target from a “buy” rating to a “hold” rating in a research note on Tuesday, July 4th.
+Citigroup downgraded shares of Target from a “buy” rating to a “neutral” rating and reduced their price objective for the stock from $177.00 to $130.00 in a research note on Friday, June 9th.
+TheStreet downgraded shares of Target from a “b-” rating to a “c+” rating in a research report on Friday, June 16th.
+Finally, JPMorgan Chase & Co. downgraded shares of Target from an “overweight” rating to a “neutral” rating and cut their price objective for the stock from $182.00 to $144.00 in a research report on Thursday, June 1st.
+Fifteen investment analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $178.10.

 Target Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Sunday, September 10th.
-Shareholders of record on Wednesday, August 16th will be issued a $1.10 dividend.
-This is an increase from Target’s previous quarterly dividend of $1.08.
-The ex-dividend date is Tuesday, August 15th.
+The business also recently announced a quarterly dividend, which will be paid on Sunday, September 10th.
+Shareholders of record on Wednesday, August 16th will be given a $1.10 dividend.
+The ex-dividend date of this dividend is Tuesday, August 15th.
 This represents a $4.40 dividend on an annualized basis and a yield of 3.38%.
-Target’s dividend payout ratio is currently 73.59%.
+This is a positive change from Target’s previous quarterly dividend of $1.08.
+Target’s dividend payout ratio (DPR) is currently 73.59%.

-Several brokerages recently weighed in on TGT.
-TheStreet cut Target from a “b-” rating to a “c+” rating in a research note on Friday, June 16th.
-Citigroup cut Target from a “buy” rating to a “neutral” rating and reduced their price target for the stock from $177.00 to $130.00 in a research note on Friday, June 9th.
-StockNews.com cut Target from a “buy” rating to a “hold” rating in a research note on Tuesday, July 4th.
-Finally, JPMorgan Chase & Co. cut Target from an “overweight” rating to a “neutral” rating and reduced their price target for the stock from $182.00 to $144.00 in a research note on Thursday, June 1st.
-Fifteen analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average price target of $178.10.

 Insider Buying and Selling at Target

-In other Target news, CAO Matthew A. Liegel sold 1,459 shares of the stock in a transaction dated Thursday, May 18th.
-The stock was sold at an average price of $160.75, for a total value of $234,534.25.
-Following the transaction, the chief accounting officer now owns 3,748 shares of the company’s stock, valued at $602,491.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-0.23% of the stock is owned by corporate insiders.
+In other Target news, CAO Matthew A. Liegel sold 1,459 shares of the firm’s stock in a transaction that occurred on Thursday, May 18th.
+The shares were sold at an average price of $160.75, for a total value of $234,534.25.
+Following the sale, the chief accounting officer now owns 3,748 shares in the company, valued at $602,491.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Company insiders own 0.23% of the company’s stock.

 Target Corporation operates as a general merchandise retailer in the United States.
 The company offers apparel for women, men, boys, girls, toddlers, and infants and newborns, as well as jewelry, accessories, and shoes; and beauty and personal care, baby gear, cleaning, paper products, and pet supplies.